emmayank/DHP-Specs/docs/implementation-guide/3_pharmacy_implementation_guide.md

           ],
           "state": {
             "descriptor": {
-              "code": "order-packed",
+              "code": "order-picked-up",
-              "name": "Order has been packed and can be picked up from the store" }
+              "name": "Order has been picked up"
+            }
           }
         }